Our location is unique in the Outer Hebrides for it’s mix of forestry and long sandy beaches.

 This walk includes multiple spectacular east and west facing beaches, the excavated Udal archaeological site where families once farmed for thousands of years, a giant midden, graveyard and fresh water spring.
 It’s simply a beautiful day out!

 The dramatic and rocky side of Uist.
 You will pass a site of a World War II air crash and likely see deer and perhaps an eagle along the way.
-The view from the top is jaw dropping with vast plains of heather, moor and lochs.
+The view from the top is breathtaking with vast plains of heather, moor and lochs.
 On a clear day you can view hills as far as South Uist, Harris and the Isle of Skye.

 (approx 30mins across the sands at low tide)